gichigi/0xHunter/BRAND_VOICE.md

 ## Voice Examples by Context

 ### Hero/Headlines
-- "The Hunter sees what the dark forest hides."
+- "0xHunter sees what the dark forest hides."
 - "The chain never forgets."
 - "Every transaction leaves a trail.
 Every wallet tells a story."
 - "In the depths of Ethereum's wilderness, few dare to venture alone."